 "How is your friend?
 Why did you not tell him about the rocks?"

 Harry looked around, finally noticing the snake near his feet.
 She was about twenty inches long and dull green, with glittering eyes and vertical pupils, like a cat's.
 "He'll be okay.
 I—don't know why I didn't tell him.
 I didn't realize that—that—"

 "That snakes have the Sight?" she hissed softly.
 Harry nodded.
 His least favorite school subject was Potions, because he couldn't stand Professor Snape.
-But at least he did feel that Potions were useful, that he was learning something important.
-He thought that his most useless subject was Divination.
+But at least Potions were useful.
+He thought his most useless subject was Divination.
 Professor Trelawney seemed to enjoy spending every lesson predicting Harry's untimely death.
 According to her, he was supposed to have died dozens of times over by now.
-Harry had never seen anything while staring in a crystal ball or at a lump of tea leaves in a teacup, and he tended to make up things when doing star charts.
+Harry had never seen anything while staring in a crystal ball or at a lump of tea leaves in a teacup, and he made up things when doing star charts.

 Now, though, Harry was confronted by the possibility that the snake was telling the truth.
 And since very, very few humans could understand snake language, who would be in a position to know that snakes could predict the future?
 Even he hadn't believed her; he was as sorry as he could be about that.

 "If you have the Sight," Harry said to her, "tell me: will Voldemort be stopped?"

 "Who?" the snake hissed.
 "You do not understand.
 I can only see a few minutes into the future, and only what is right around me.
 I cannot predict events happening far away.
 And I get only a glimpse of the future; the larger a snake is the further into the future her sight reaches, and the farther distant."